Freedom of Information

 If the information you’re looking for can be disclosed administratively without needing to undertake the FOI process, we may discuss this option with you as a way of providing you the information faster.

-We will let you know of our decision within 30 days or a longer period if circumstances apply, for example, if there is a need for third-party consultation or if your request is complex.
+We will let you know of our decision within 30 days or a longer period if particular circumstances apply, for example, if there is a need for third-party consultation or if your request is complex.
 We will let you know where this happens.

 Information that is exempt under the FOI Act will not be released to you.
 If any information relevant to your request is not released to you, we will provide an explanation in the decision letter.